 ‘Compared to’ or ‘compared with’

 They look and sound like they’re interchangeable, right?
-What if we told you there were subtle differences in meaning when using either ‘to’ or ‘with’ to make a comparison?
+Well, what if we told you there were subtle differences in meaning when using either ‘to’ or ‘with’ to make a comparison?
 Let Comma Chameleon blow your mind…

-We realised the other day that, although we’ve done a fair few blogs about running a business (like making goals), and some that tickle the surface of what we do (like proofreading), we haven’t really put finger to keyboard about anything that shows off that we might, in fact, know what we’re doing.
+We realised the other day that, although we’ve done a fair few blogs about running a business (such as how to set goals), and some that tickle the surface of what we do (like proofreading and content creation), we haven’t really put finger to keyboard about anything that shows off that we might, in fact, know what we’re doing.

 But we do.
 Really.

-But there genuinely are slight differences in meaning, and there’s no harm in laying that out bare for you, right?
+But there genuinely are slight differences in meaning, and there’s no harm in laying them out bare, right?

 Compare and contrast

-OK, so as you probably know, to and with are prepositions.
-Moreover, they are both prepositions that can be used following the verb, compare.
-Both are correct when thus used, but they aren’t necessarily interchangeable.
+OK, so as you probably know, to and with are both prepositions – that is to say, they are both words that describe where or when something is in relation to something else.
+What’s more, to and with are both prepositions that can be used following the verb, compare.
+So we can compare to and we can compare with.
+Both usages are correct, but they aren’t necessarily interchangeable.
+That’s because there are differences in meaning between the two.

-To, for example, is generally used when the similarity between two things is the point of the comparison, and to compare means to liken.
-For example, ‘We hesitate to compare our own writing to that of someone like Dostoyevsky.’
+To, for example, is generally used when the similarity between two things is the point of the comparison.
+To compare to, then, means ‘to liken’.
+An example of this might be: ‘We hesitate to compare [liken] our own writing to that of Dostoyevsky.’

 as a general rule of thumb, if the differences between the things being compared are important, use with.
 If the similarities are the focus, use to.

-With, on the other hand, is used when the differences between the two things being compared are the most important factor of the comparison.
+With, on the other hand, is used when the differences between the two things are the most important factor of the comparison.
+In this situation, to compare with means ‘to contrast’.
 For example: ‘We compared the technicality of Comma Chameleon’s explanations with those of the Oxford Dictionary, and they came up lacking.’

 When compare is used intransitively (i.e. there’s no object involved and it’s left hanging as a standalone), it should be followed by with.
-That’s because it’s generally the differences that are being highlighted.
+That’s because, in these instances, it’s generally the differences that are being highlighted.
 For example, ‘Their output simply cannot compare with ours.’

 So, as a general rule of thumb, if the differences between the things being compared are important, use with.
 If the similarities are the focus, use to.